tc-functors/docs/src/content/docs/examples/etl.md

 This is a rough working draft
 :::

-The goal of this example is to introduce you to defining and composing entities without leaking any infrastructure details into it.
+The goal of this example is to introduce you to defining and composing functions of different kinds: Runtime, different dependency packing mechanisms.
+It is also to introduce us to tc's sophisticated builder.

-## Preamble

-In this example, we will attempt to build the world's best ETL system.
-Just kidding!
-It's far from it.

-We will try to design a simple serverless ETL system that has the following features:

-1. An API to trigger the pipeline asynchronously.
-2. Queue any requests and process them as FIFO
+The pipeline

 3. The pipeline has 3 functions - Enhancer, Transformer and Loader.
 4. Notify on completion of the ETL process
 5. Host a simple html page to show the notifications.